Empowered: Women, HIV & Intimate Partner Violence

 “I found that there is life outside of this diagnosis.
 Life was waiting on me to find it.”

 If you find out you have HIV, getting into care and starting treatment early will help you stay healthy.
-With ongoing treatment, women with HIV can live a healthy and normal life span and have children without HIV.
-Antiretrovirals – the medications used to treat HIV – also can significantly reduce the chance of passing the virus to a sexual partner and during pregnancy or birth to less than one percent.
+With ongoing treatment, a person with HIV can live a normal lifespan and have children without HIV.
+In addition to improving health, antiretrovirals (ARVs) – the medications used to treat HIV – also prevent the spread of the disease.

 There are also more options available today to help you – or your partners – protect against HIV.
 In addition to condoms, there is now a once daily pill – called pre-exposure prophylaxis or PrEP – that is very effective in helping people who do not have HIV stay that way.
 Click here to find a PrEP.

 National Domestic Violence Hotline